H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 Gateway or bridge services conceptually receive simplified query objects containing at least:

-- a target collection or collection family (for example, `mountainshares_knowledge`),
+- a target collection or collection family (for example, a named `*_attrs` layer or a Ms. Jarvis corpus),
 - a natural‑language query string, and
 - a desired number of results.

 Additional fields may specify roles, geographic filters, or constraint flags.
 The gateway translates these objects into lower‑level Chroma queries, adding appropriate `where` and `include` parameters and routing to the correct collection.